 I completed my PhD at UNSW Sydney in August 2025, where I was advised by Lina Yao and Dong Gong.
 During the latter half of my PhD, I worked as an applied research scientist at openstream.ai, and as a research intern at Sony (hosted by Shiqi Yang and Shusuke Takahashi ) and Tencent (hosted by Shengju Qian).

-Prior to my PhD, I completed my Erasmus Mundus Joint Master's Degree (EMJMD) in Advanced Systems Dependability from the University of St Andrews, the UK and l'Université de Lorraine, France.
-During my master's, I interned with the Multispeech group at Inria Nancy.
+Prior to my PhD, I worked on continual learning with Joost van de Weijer, and did my Erasmus Mundus Joint Master's Degree (EMJMD) in Advanced Systems Dependability at the University of St Andrews, the UK and l'Université de Lorraine, France.
+During my master's, I interned in Emmanuel Vincent's group at Inria Nancy.
 I once wrote this medium blog documenting my EMJMD experience to help guide future aspirants.

 Research aligned with advancing Canada's R3AI initiative.